Maximus5/ConEmu/README.md

 ## About this Fork

-If you have problems with Vim (command line version) in Windows when you try to scroll inside Vim by using the mouse wheel you can try this Fork.
+If you have problems with Vim (command line version) in Windows to scroll inside Vim by using the mouse wheel, you can try this Fork.

-When Vim is running inside this version of ConEmu:
-The mouse wheel events vk_scroll_down and vk_scroll_up will be replaced with vk_f6 and vk_f7.
+When Vim is running inside this version of ConEmu the mouse wheel events vk_scroll_down and vk_scroll_up will be replaced with vk_f6 and vk_f7.

-You have to add following to your vimrc file
+You have to add following to your vimrc file:

 <b>
 if !has("gui_running")
     "set mouse=a